 First, applications tend to proliferate as a company grows.
-It can occur organically, as the company's operations and workforce expand, but rapid growth can also happen almost overnight.
-M&A transactions only complicate application portfolios further, bringing IT teams a laundry list of integration and compatibility issues, gaps to address and redundancies to eliminate.
+It can occur organically, as the company's operations and workforce expand, but also rapidly; growth can happen overnight.
+M&A transactions, for example, complicate application portfolios by bringing IT teams a laundry list of integration and compatibility issues, gaps to address and redundancies to eliminate.

-Adding to the large volume of applications - and the corresponding complexity - are the burgeoning trends of edge computing and IT democratization.
-As companies give employees more freedom to choose and use their devices and applications (or develop their own), the technology team must deal with resourceheavy shadow applications and porous security.
+Adding to the large volume of applications, and the corresponding complexity, are the burgeoning trends of cloud, edge computing and IT democratization.
+As companies give employees more freedom to choose and use their devices and applications (or develop their own), the technology team must deal with resource-heavy shadow applications and porous security.

-These issues have been around for years, but 2020 exacerbated many of them.
-When the global pandemic hit, companies rushed to launch new digital capabilities to better serve remote employees and customers.
+These issues have been around for years, but recent events exacerbated many of them.
+When the global pandemic hit in 2020, companies rushed to launch new digital capabilities to better serve remote employees and customers.
 Many business units took matters into their own hands, procuring or creating their own solutions, unknowingly muddying the waters of the technology ecosystem.

-The difficulty of application management isn't only portfolio size; it's also in how much certain applications are used and where they reside.
-For example, companies may be tempted to replace core legacy systems with something newer and better, but an existing application is often so deeply ingrained in the fabric of the organization that the risks (compliance and loss of institutional knowledge, among others) and costs (training and organizational change management) of starting fresh present major challenges.
+The difficulty of application management isn't only portfolio size; it's also in how certain applications are used and where they reside.
+For example, companies may be tempted to replace core legacy systems with something newer and better, but an existing application is often so deeply ingrained in the fabric of the organization that the risks (such as compliance and loss of institutional knowledge) and costs (training and organizational change management) of starting fresh can present major challenges.
 Even with expert management and excellent business intuition, the process could take years.

-Rather than replace a legacy application, some companies may want to upgrade and migrate it to a cloud environment - a move that can lead to expensive and time-consuming complications.
+Rather than replace a legacy application, some companies may want to upgrade and migrate it to a cloud environment - a move that if not done correctly can lead to expensive and time-consuming complications.

 Finally, the intricacy of application management overlaps with another demanding IT job: data management.
 Today's applications generate enormous amounts of data that, ostensibly, companies can harness to reveal valuable business insights.
-But as the application portfolio continues its unchecked expansion, the resulting deluge of data becomes increasingly difficult to organize, interpret and exploit.
+But as the application portfolio continues its unchecked expansion, the resulting deluge of data becomes increasingly difficult to organize, interpret and effectively utilize.
 All this complexity prompts one all-important question: How can companies regain control of applications to maximize their value?